mkumm/mkumm_blog/content/posts/up-and-running-hugo/index.md

 └── themes
 ```

-Now for that one small edit.
-Open up `blog-name/config/_default.hugo.toml` and uncomment line 5 so the start of the file looks like this.
+In your favorite text editor, uncomment the thems entry (line 5) of `blog-name/config/_default.hugo.toml`.

+The start of `hugo.toml` should now look like this.

 ```toml
 # editing blog-name/config/_default/hugo.toml